codefori/awesome-ibmi/README.md

 Free awesome learning resources for IBM i!
 Are we missing a link?
 Make a PR!
 Append links to the bottom of the lists.

-No links behind paywalls, signups, or on vendor frameworks.
+No links behind paywalls, signups, or on vendor frameworks (unless they're open source).

 ## RPGLE 👩‍💻